tianyimasf/tianyimasf.github.io/_projects/Generating LinkedIn Bio using GPT2 and Fastai.md

 tokenizer.decode(preds[0].cpu().numpy())
 ```

 Here we're being ambitious and trying a sequence length of 70.
-The result is good in the beginning, but the sentence soon starts to behave a little weird: "I'm a business professional with 10 years of experience working in the financial services industry.
+The result is good in the beginning, but the sentence soon starts to behave a little weird: `"I'm a business professional with 10 years of experience working in the financial services industry.
 I have a strong background in financial analysis, financial reporting, and financial reporting.
 I have a strong background in financial analysis, financial reporting, and financial reporting.
 I have a strong background in financial analysis, financial reporting, and financial reporting.
-I have a strong background".
+I have a strong background"`.

 What if we train it for 1 epoch again without applying any of the other advanced techniques described above?